-Students and the class will jointly host a marketplace of development ideas open to all Wycliffe students, faculty and others.
+Students and the class will jointly host a marketplace of development ideas (depending on schedule, a portion of the marketplace will be open to all Wycliffe students, faculty and others).
 In the marketplace each student will present the current status of their final project, using a market-style kiosk.
 Each student will prepare and facilitate a 20-30-minute session for this "marketplace of development ideas", including peer-to-peer discussions and review of the most recent draft of their final project.
 Adult learning principles (e.g., verbal, visual, kinaesthetic) and innovation will guide these marketplace sessions.